 2. Insufficient Water Supply

 The amount of water in the tank makes a difference.
-If there isn't enough water, there may not be enough weight or pressure to completely empty the contents of the toilet bowl.
-An easy way to check this is to take the top off the tank look at the water line.
+If there isn't enough water, there may not be enough weight or pressure to empty the contents of the toilet bowl.
+An easy way to check this is to take the top off the tank and look at the water line.
 When the tank is full, the water level should be up to the maximum water line mark on the inside of the tank.
-If it is not reaching that mark, adjusting the fill valve float should do the trick.
+If it does not reach that mark, adjusting the fill valve float should do the trick.